Bloodsport (film): Writing

-Co-writer Sheldon Lettich came up with the idea for the film.
-According to Lettich:
+According to co-writer Sheldon Lettich:

-"I had known Frank Dux for a number of months before I came up with the idea for Bloodsport.
+I had known Frank Dux for a number of months before I came up with the idea for Bloodsport.
 Frank told me a lot of tall tales, most of which turned out to be bullshit.
 But his stories about participating in this so-called "Kumite" event sounded like a great idea for a movie.
 There was one guy who he introduced me to, named Richard Bender, who claimed to have actually been at the Kumite event and who swore everything Frank told me was true.
-A few years later this guy had a falling-out with Frank, and confessed to me that everything he told me about the Kumite was a lie; Frank had coached him in what to say."
+A few years later this guy had a falling-out with Frank, and confessed to me that everything he told me about the Kumite was a lie; Frank had coached him in what to say.

-Producer Mark Di Salle said he was looking for "a new martial arts star who was a ladies' man, [but Van Damme] appeals to both men and women.
+On casting the lead role, producer Mark DiSalle said, "I wanted a new martial arts star who was a ladies' man.
+Jean Claude [Van Damme] appeals to both men and women.
 He's an American hero who fights for justice the American way and kicks the stuffing out of the bad guys."

 Filming

+Bloodsport was filmed entirely on location in Hong Kong.
+Shooting began on October 17, 1986.
+It was the first American feature film made in Hong Kong since 1969.
+Promotional materials indicated that the Kumite which Frank Dux won in 1975 was held in the Bahamas, but producers opted to set the story in Hong Kong because the city was "exciting and not over-exposed" in American films.

-Bloodsport was entirely filmed on-location in Hong Kong.
-It is one of the few films featuring scenes filmed inside Kowloon Walled City before its demolition in 1993.
+Bloodsport is one of the few films featuring scenes filmed inside Kowloon Walled City before its demolition in 1993.
 Other locations included The Peninsula Hotel, Causeway Bay, Hong Kong Trail, Victoria Peak, and Stanley Fort.

 Soundtrack

-Bloodsport's soundtrack score was composed by Paul Hertzog, who also composed another Jean-Claude Van Damme film, Kickboxer.
-The soundtrack contains the songs "Fight to Survive" and "On My Own", both performed by Stan Bush.
-Bush's songs are replaced on the soundtrack with alternate versions sung by Paul Delph, who was nominated for a Grammy for this work.
-The film plays the song "Steal the Night" by Michael Bishop during a scene where Dux runs from Helmer and Rawlins.
+Bloodsport's soundtrack score was composed by Paul Hertzog, who would also compose the score for Jean-Claude Van Damme's next movie Kickboxer.
+The songs "Fight to Survive" and "On My Own" were performed by Stan Bush.
+Bush's performances are replaced on the soundtrack with alternate versions sung by Paul Delph.
+The song "Steal the Night" by Michael Bishop plays during a scene where Dux runs from Helmer and Rawlins.
 The song was released in the mid-2000s as a single containing a vocal and instrumental version.
 On June 26, 2007, Perseverance Records released a limited-edition CD of the soundtrack including, for the first time, the original film versions of the Stan Bush songs.

-Release
+In 2021 the complete soundtrack was released on picture discs by Waxwork Records.

 Home media

+Bloodsport was released on VHS and Betamax by Warner Home Video on December 21, 1988.
+Within a few months, it had sold some 150,000 units.

-Bloodsport was released on VHS, selling 150,000 units by 1989.
-Warner Brothers released a DVD of the film in the United States on October 1, 2002.
+Warner also released a DVD of the film in the United States on October 1, 2002.

+Multiple Blu-ray versions have been released throughout the years, the earliest in 2010 and the latest, including 4K versions, in 2023 and beyond.
+The older releases feature only stereo audio, while the most recent ones also surround mixes.